-California Penal Code 148d PC makes it a crime to take a gun from a police officer’s person or immediate presence.
-People arrested for violating PC 148d can be prosecuted for a misdemeanor or a felony.
+California Penal Code § 148d PC makes it a crime to take a firearm from a police officer’s person or immediate presence.
+This offense be prosecuted for a misdemeanor or a felony.

 148d. (d) Except as provided in subdivision (c) and notwithstanding subdivision (a) of Section 489, every person who removes or takes without intent to permanently deprive, or who attempts to remove or take a firearm from the person of, or immediate presence of, a public officer or peace officer, while the officer is engaged in the performance of his or her lawful duties, shall be punished by imprisonment in a county jail not to exceed one year or pursuant to subdivision (h) of Section 1170.